neburdv/notion-widgets/README.md

-# notionCurrencyConverter
+# notion-widgets
-Currency converter widget for Notion
+Widgets for Notion